 - Once the roots are 5 centimetres long you can prepare a new pot and plant your new coriander baby.
 Follow the same guides as above – using one 20 centimetre pot for a single cutting and a 30-centimetre pot for 3-4 cuttings.

 The germination of coriander seeds can take 14-21 days and I can tell you it feels like an absolute age.
-If you want to grow coriander from seed you can potentially speed this up by soaking your coriander seeds for 24-48 hours.
+If you’re looking for how to grow coriander from seeds in a pot you can potentially speed this up by soaking your coriander seeds for 24-48 hours.
 That’s sometimes worked for us and sometimes it hasn’t.
 I tend to sow some coriander seeds that have been soaked and other that haven’t each time, but I don’t see a noticeable difference, I guess I’m just waiting for a definitive in my own results!

-How to plant Coriander – Sowing Coriander Seeds
+How to plant Coriander seeds in pots – Sowing Coriander Seeds

 You’ll want to sow coriander seeds every 3-4 weeks in order to get a steady supply of leaves.
-You can sow coriander seeds inside in containers or outside.
+You can use containers for planting coriander seeds inside or outside.
 Again we do both and I see that the outside sown coriander seeds are a little hardier than the inside plants, but slightly slower to grow.